joolstorrentecalo/gitlab-foss/doc/user/clusters/agent/install/index.md

    ```

 1. Optional.
 [Customize the Helm installation](#customize-the-helm-installation).
    If you install the agent on a production system, you should customize the Helm installation to restrict the permissions of the service account.
-Related customization options are described below.
+See [How to deploy the GitLab agent for Kubernetes with limited permissions](https://about.gitlab.com/blog/2021/09/10/setting-up-the-k-agent/).

 ##### Customize the Helm installation